 If you’re not satisfied with the exterior of your home there are a wide range of cladding and renders to get the look you desire.
 Do you love the clean look of contemporary houses, then a simple rendering could completely transform the look.
-Alternatively, if you want a traditional look, brick slips or wood paneling could create add some authentic appeal to your property.
+Alternatively, if you want a traditional look, brick slips or wood cladding could add authentic appeal.

 Take a look below at what options are on the market and find exactly what you need to fit your budget and create the look that you want.